Blueshawk/Rays-BDT-serial/readme.md

   SR = high speed return
   T+ = increment speed trim for mode unit is in.
 This is stored in eprom.
   T- = decrement speed trim for current mode.
-  MSnnn = set rewind/max speed to nnn
+  TSnnn = enter a number to set trim speed for current mode MSnnn = set rewind/max speed to nnn
   MXnnn = set max steps to nnn
   MR = Reset count to 0